Frances Parthenope Verney: Early life and education

-Frances Parthenope was named after her Greek name for Naples, Parthenope.
-Because she shared her first name with her mother, Frances.
-Parthenope was often referred to by her middle name of Parthenope, as well as family nicknames such as "Parthe," and "Pop" as she was referred to by her younger sister.
-She was the eldest daughter and child of William Edward Nightingale (W.E.N) and his wife, Frances Smith who was often referred to as Fanny by family.
-After her parents' three-year tour in Italy, Parthenope, her sister Florence, and their parents moved to back to England.
+Frances Parthenope was named after the Greek name for Naples, Parthenope.
+Because she shared her first name with her mother, Frances Parthenope was often referred to by her middle name of Parthenope, as well as family nicknames such as "Parthe" and "Pop" as she was referred to by her younger sister.
+After her parents' three-year tour in Italy, Parthenope, her younger sister Florence, and their parents moved to back to England.

-Parthenope and her sister were first educated at home by a governess, but because it was difficult for the Nightingales to "find a governess who would satisfy W.E.N's intellectual requirements or Fanny's standard of elegance and breeding," they later were taught, Greek, Latin, German, French, Italian, history, grammar, composition, and philosophy by their father.
+Parthenope and Florence were first educated at home by a governess, but because it was difficult for the Nightingales to "find a governess who would satisfy W.E.N's intellectual requirements or Fanny's standard of elegance and breeding", they later were taught, Greek, Latin, German, French, Italian, history, grammar, composition, and philosophy by their father.
 Despite being less scientifically inclined than her sister, Parthenope was fluent in French and developed a love for literature and art.